 i.
 How are application virtualization technologies priced?

 With a wide range of technologies available from many different virtualization vendors, each application virtualization tool is priced differently.
-Generally speaking however, these technologies are all priced through an annual license model (link to hidden costs in app delivery post).
+Generally speaking, however, these technologies are all priced through an annual license model.
 Depending on the technology and your requirements, you can usually pay for a device license – sometimes known as a user license, which covers only a set number of devices – or a site license, which will cover every user or employee and give you the flexibility to increase this without needing to change your billing model with the vendor.
 Often vendors will stipulate that a site license is required to deploy virtual applications off-site or to BYO devices.

 Annual license models involve an annual fee, as the name suggests, which is essentially a subscription to the technology.
 The benefit of technologies that are licensed and priced through this model is that all maintenance is usually included as part of the contract, including all upgrades and support.
 Some application virtualization technologies may follow this model but bill their customers on a monthly basis, to help their customers tie in the costs with budget cycles etc.